gabs1234/Manoir-de-kervent/README.md

 # Manoir-de-kervent
-Source code of bed and breakfasts' website, nothing crazy, simple and elegant
+Source code of our bed and breakfasts' website, nothing crazy, simple and elegant
 -----------------------------------------------------------------------------

 TODO: